 Frances Cannon from @frances_cannon I got my first period when I was about 12 and I got it while I was on the toilet!
 My mum had always been very open about periods and what to expect and what they were, so it wasn't a super scary experience for me.
 My Mum gave me a bracelet to celebrate, which I still have (insert crying emoji)!
 My mum made my experience very special and I am grateful for that.
 I'm very aware that my experience was one of privilege.
 A lot of people do not have a supportive environment and having a period can be very scary and even dangerous; and may affect health (for example: not having access to hygiene products), education (having to stay home from school while on their period), or mental health (for example: trans or non binary people who may experience body dysmorphic disorder due to periods).
 I look forward to a world that is safe for and caters to the needs of all period-having folk.

 Jasmine Jonas from @jcjlifestyle Think Carrie - but without the crazy Mother!
 I started my period very early (oh the joys) and definitely way earlier than my parents probably expected and so they hadn't even got to the point of discussing the bird and the bees with me, let alone periods.
 And so when the day arrived, I genuinely thought I was dying - blood, screaming, tears.
 The whole drama.
 But I remember the distinct thought of "YES, I won't have to go to school tomorrow!!!"

-Share your period story #nolimits to empower women across the global
+Share your period story in the comments and #nolimits to empower women across the globe.